What is cloud computing?

 A private cloud is typically hosted on-premises in the customer’s data center.
 However, it can also be hosted on an independent cloud provider’s infrastructure or built on rented infrastructure housed in an offsite data center.

-Many companies choose a private cloud over a public cloud environment to meet their regulatory compliance requirements.
-Entities like government agencies, healthcare organizations and financial institutions often opt for private cloud settings for workloads that deal with confidential documents, personally identifiable information (PII), intellectual property, medical records, financial data or other sensitive data.
+Many companies choose a private cloud over a public cloud environment to meet regulatory compliance requirements.
+Large-scale entities such as government agencies, healthcare organizations and financial institutions often opt for private cloud settings for workloads that deal with confidential documents, personally identifiable information (PII), intellectual property, medical records, financial data or other sensitive data.

-By building private cloud architecture according to cloud-native principles, an organization can quickly move workloads to a public cloud or run them within a hybrid cloud (see below) environment whenever ready.
+By building private cloud architecture according to cloud-native principles, organizations can quickly move workloads to a public cloud or run them within a hybrid cloud (see below) environment whenever ready.

 Hybrid cloud